ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * Returns
    * _none_

-The RemoveEventSystem resets the Unity EventSystem back to the original state before the VRTK_EventSystemVRInput was swapped for it.
+The RemoveEventSystem resets the Unity EventSystem back to the original state before the VRTK_VRInputModule was swapped for it.

 #### PointerActive/0